Unknown Secrets of Ukraine

 No-21

 The capital Kiev was given Hero City status by the Soviet Union following its resistance to the Nazis in the Battle of Kiev in 1941.
 The Germans encircled the city in July of 1941, eventually capturing it in September and taking more than 600,000 soldiers captive.
-Despite the battle being seen as a huge victory for Hitler, the city was rewarded for its defense with the title of Hero City in 1965.
+Despite the battle being seen as a huge victory for Hitler, the city was rewarded for its defense with the title of Hero City

 No-22